-The Directors present their annual report and the audited financial statements of Thames Water Utilities Holdings Limited for the year ended 31 March 2017.
-The Directors consider that the annual report and financial statements, taken as a whole, is fair, balanced and understandable, and provides the information necessary for shareholders to assess the Company's performance and strategy.
+The Directors present their annual report and the audited financial statements of the Company for the year ended 31 March 2019.
+The Directors consider that the annual report and financial statements, taken as a whole, is fair, balanced and understandable, and provides the information necessary for shareholders to access the Company's performance and strategy.

-The registered number of the Company is 06195202.
+The registered number of the Company is 02403744.

-The Directors who held office during the year ended 31 March 2017 and to the date of this report were:
+The Directors who held office during the year ended 31 March 2019 and to the date of this report were: